 Upper Marlboro Dog Bite Lawyer

 Pets are a popular addition to households across the county.
-Although many people likely feel affection for their pets, sometimes animals are not managed properly, leading to another person getting hurt.
-If a dog owner is not responsible and do not properly care for, train, or supervise their animal, accidents could happen.
+Although many people likely feel affection for their pets, sometimes animals are not appropriately managed, leading to another person getting hurt.
+Accidents could happen if a dog owner is not responsible and needs to correctly care for, train, or supervise their animal.

 What to do after an Animal Bites Someone

 Canine attacks are often chaotic, especially if the hurt person is a child.
-It could be challenging to remain calm and proceed thoughtfully after anyone is injured by a pet.
+It could be challenging to remain calm and proceed thoughtfully after a pet injures anyone.

-The first thing to do after a canine causes an injury is to ensure the injured person gets immediate medical care.
-Injuries that do not appear severe could still be significant, and if the animal broke the skin, there is a risk of infection.
+After a canine causes an injury, the first thing to do is to ensure the injured person gets immediate medical care.
+Injuries that do not appear severe could still be significant, and if the animal breaks the skin, there is a risk of infection.

 The harmed person should describe the events as accurately as possible in response to the medical provider’s questions.
-A medical record that describes a person’s injuries soon after the incident could be used as evidence later on.
+A medical record that describes a person’s injuries soon after the incident could be used as evidence later.

-If it is safe to do so, other important steps to take include:
+If it is safe to do so, other essential steps to take include:

 - Collect the name of the dog’s owner and their insurance information